-If women on methotrexate want to become pregnant, they will need to stop methotrexate for 6 months prior to trying to concieve.
+If women on methotrexate want to become pregnant, they will need to stop methotrexate for 6 months prior to trying to conceive.
 You should not breast feed whilst taking methotrexate.

 It is unclear whether it is safe for males to father children whilst on methotrexate.
-Some small studies suggest it may be safe, but the my personal advice (which differs from some sources) is to come off the medication for at least 4 months prior to fathering children.
+Some small studies suggest it may be safe, but is generally recommended that males come off the medication for at least 4 months prior to fathering children.

 The local recommendations for vaccines if you are on methotrexate are:

 2. Vaccination against pneumococcal disease (Prevenar 13 and Pneumovax 23 - every 5 years)